+After an initial state of play presentation by both parties, discussion entered into composition and tasks for a Steering Committee for Trilogue Table Editor.

 Steen Eilertsen, Ellen Robson and Sarah Blau will be the decision makers on behalf of the EP.
 Sarah Blau announced that she will be detached to the Cabinet of the President until January.
-During her absence, Ellen Robson will be representing her in the project.
+During her absence, Ellen Robson will be representing her on the project.

-The Council will have an internal discussion on the matter and will provide the information at the end of next week.
+The Council will have an internal discussion on the team composition matter and will provide the information at the end of following, first week of October.

-The Steering Committee must be a small and balanced group.
+Participants agreed that the Steering Committee must be a small and balanced group.
 IT and Business should be both represented.

 It was agreed by both parties to have the first Steering Committee meeting at the 2nd week of November.